- Coveo for Sitecore Hive Framework

 Now that you have a search interface set up with the basic components, you are ready to display results.
 Although it sounds straight forward, there are key concepts you don’t want to overlook before going forward.

-There are multiple ways, client-side or server-side, to alter search results before displaying them (see Altering Search Results Before They Are Displayed).
+There are many ways, client-side or server-side, to alter search results before displaying them (see Altering Search Results Before They Are Displayed).

 A query goes through a Query Pipeline which can modify the query before reaching the Index.
 Many operations can be applied to a query as it makes its way through a Query Pipeline, such as replacing a keyword with a synonym.
 Hence, depending on the Query Pipeline a query is routed to, the search results can differ (see Routing Search Queries to Query Pipelines).